Beyond islands: A free probabilistic approach: A free probability primer

-In fact, we can use \eqref{eq:freecompression2} to extend the definition of the free additive convolution power to any real number $t\ge 1$ with $\tau(p)=1/t$.\footnote{This is possible, for instance, in a Type $\mathrm{II}_1$ factor which has no minimal projection. } Moreover, one can use the free compression to generate, from a given compactly supported $\nu$, a $\boxplus$-semigroup of compactly supported probability measures~\cite{nica1996multiplication}.
+In fact, we can use \eqref{eq:freecompression2} to extend the definition of the free additive convolution power to any real number $t\ge 1$ with $\tau(p)=1/t$.\footnote{This is possible, for instance, in a Type $\mathrm{II}_1$ factor which has no minimal projection. } Moreover, one can use the free compression to generate, from a given compactly supported $\nu$, a $\boxplus$-semigroup\footnote{See~\cite{belinschi2005partially} for a free multiplicative counterpart.} of compactly supported probability measures~\cite{nica1996multiplication}.
 It is denoted as, $(\nu_t)_{t\ge 1}$, and it satisfies

 Here is how the $\boxplus$-semigroup can be constructed.
 Starting from a given $\nu$, we assign a self-adjoint random variable $a$ with this spectral distribution.
 We also introduce a projection of trace $1/t$ and put $a$ and $p$ in a common probability space $(\W,\tau)$ under the free product such that $p$ and $a$ are free.
 Then we consider $pap\in (p\W p,\tau_p)$ and define $\nu_t:=\nu^p_{tpap}=\nu^{\boxplus t}$.
 The semigroup property~\eqref{eq:semigroup} is manifestly satisfied.
 We will later see an important family of distributions for which the semigroup extends also to $0<t<1$.